bbc/bbcrd_vault_collection/docs/unseal_key_management.md

 Yubikey a robust second factor in addition to the PIN set on the device.

-Please read the [Cryptie documentation](https://github.com/bbc/cryptie) for a detailed introduction, including how to set your PIN and how to manually encrypt and decrypt data.
+Please read the [Cryptie documentation](https://github.com/bbc/cryptie) for a detailed introduction, including (importantly!) how to set your PIN.

 Disaster recovery preparations